 Eric

-with Degiro specifically do you mean?
-For me it's the first tax year with Degiro so I don't have any experience yet - but in general securities that you hold abroad are the same. include in the taxesas if they were held domestically.
+by Degiro specifically you mean?
+This is my first tax year with Degiro, so I don't have any experience yet - but in general, securities that you hold abroad are the same include in the taxesas if they were held domestically.

-it is up to each individual to decide whether to invest abroad or in Switzerland.
-I'm only recently (not to say that I'm a complete beginner 😉 ) with investing and the low fees of Degiro are of course already very tempting.
-I'm also a bit shocked, about the high fees of individual banks, because I had never checked resp. dealt with them before.
-But I personally have some reservations about investing my money abroad, it's just somehow this (Swiss) security thought.
+it's up to each individual to decide whether they want to invest abroad or in Switzerland.
+I've only recently started investing (not to say I'm a complete beginner 😉 ) and Degiro's low fees are of course very tempting.
+I'm also a bit shocked by the high fees charged by some banks because I'd never checked them before or looked into them.
+However, I personally have some reservations about investing my money abroad, it's just somehow this (Swiss) idea of security.
 There was also talk of currency losses, as the individual ETFs are only available in euros.
-Can such losses make up for the fees in the long run?
+Can such losses make up for the fees in the long term?

 Thanks so much for your comment and great feedback 🙂 .